-This idea was one that I saw on Bungalow Blue years ago and I have been meaning to make them ever since.
-Turns out it is easy to make them and they look beautiful on the dinner table or a buffet table.
+The idea of making these gold leaf clam shell salt and pepper cellars came form something I saw on Bungalow Blue a few years ago.
+I have been meaning to make them ever since.
+Turns out, they are so easy to make and they look beautiful on the dinner table or a buffet table.

 - Clam Shells – If you can’t find them on an East Coast beach, you can order them from Etsy.